ye-olde-jack/NFG/Secrets/S8 Notes (In Progress).md

 **Thalia**
 Actions:
+	- Showed off inner light.
+	- Named dog 'Checkers' with Honor.
+	- Made no comment nor action regarding the graffiti.
 Standing:
 - Amethyst Academy: Indifferent.
-- Falling Fire: Indifferent.
+- Falling Fire: Indifferent, yet to be associates.
 (Positive leaning)
+	- Assisted Falling Fire during the Feast of the Faithful.
+	- Flamekeeper Isaac is still going to beat her.
-- Hooded Lanterns: Indifferent.
+- Hooded Lanterns: Indifferent, leaning associates from Petra thing.
+	- Was part of group to save Petra.
 - Queen's Men: Indifferent.
-- Silver Order: Allies.
+- Silver Order: Associates.
 (Neutral)
+	- Assisted Falling Fire during the Feast of the Faithful.